Supporting good digital governance, in everyone’s interest.

 Moderation: how are decisions made to take action about content?

 Notice: how are flaggers and content creators notified?

 Process of appeal: how can decisions be challenged and what happens when they are?

 Resources: what human and other resources are applied to managing content?

 Governance: How are content management processes, policies and strategies overseen?

-The Internet Commission is independent of both government and industry and takes an international perspective.
 Our questions inform and are informed by growing research collaborations with leading academic institutions.
 We have integrated the 2018 Santa Clara Principles on Moderation at Scale and have followed their development with great interest.